jodabike/jodabike.github.io/resources/gearreview.md

 ## Cooking

 To supply ourselves with fresh and clean water everyday, we relied on a water filter.
 Especially in Peru and Bolivia water sources may be infected with parasites such as Giadira or bacteria.
 Most of the other cyclist we met also relied on a filter.
-However, it seemed that our filter had the advantage that it actually included a pump system rather than just on gravity to push the water through.
+However, it seemed that our filter had the advantage that it actually included a pump system rather than just using gravity to push the water through.
 In particular, we used the Katadyn Hiker Pro which allowed us to filter all our water bottles in around 5 minutes.

 For cooking, we opted for a Trangia alcohol burner in combination with a Trangia Triangle as stand and wind shelter.
 Especially for this topic we conducted a lot of research in advance.
 Before this tour we always used a Primus gas stove which relied on screwable cartridges.
 As we were told in advance that these cartridges are quite hard to find in South America, we narrowed our choices down to gasoline or alcohol as possible fuels.